When Flat Charts Cannot Show the Full Picture

 The Constraint: Data Volume and Interactivity

 A 3D scatter plot with 100 points is trivial.
-A 3D scatter plot with 100,000 points that updates every second, responds to hover and click, supports filtering and highlighting, and maintains 60fps on a laptop GPU is an engineering problem.
+A 3D scatter plot with 100,000 points that updates every second, responds to hover and click, supports filtering and highlighting, and holds 60fps on a laptop GPU is an engineering problem.
+Interactive data visualisation at that scale is where the real work lives.

 The real constraint: Three.js can render millions of vertices.
 The constraint is the interaction layer: raycasting against 100,000 points to detect hover, updating 100,000 positions when data changes, and keeping the JavaScript thread free enough to handle user input without jank.
 Volume is not the rendering problem.
 Volume is the interactivity problem.